Tiny House Space Planner

 Guiding Formula

-where S is total square footage, B the number of bedrooms, V storage volume in cubic feet, and W workspace area.
-The model balances simplicity with enough nuance to capture major space drivers.
-Real-world designs may deviate; lofts, murphy beds, and off-site storage can bend the rules.
-Treat the output as a starting point for discussions with designers or builders.
+where is total square footage, the number of bedrooms, storage volume in cubic feet, and workspace area.
+The model balances simplicity with enough nuance to capture the biggest space drivers in a small home.
+Real-world designs may deviate.
+Lofts, Murphy beds, outdoor kitchens, and off-site storage can bend the rules in your favor, while accessibility requirements or luxury finishes can push you higher.
+In other words, this estimate helps you set a sensible baseline before you start refining.

 Worked Example